Beebe, Arkansas: Repeated blackbird death incidents

 Beebe made international news in early January 2011 following the death of more than 3,000 red-winged blackbirds and European starlings over the community.
 Arkansas state wildlife authorities first received reports on December 31, 2010, shortly before midnight.
 Further investigation revealed the birds fell over a one-mile (1.6 km) area of Beebe, with no other dead birds found outside that concentrated zone.
 The birds showed signs of physical trauma, leading one ornithologist with the Arkansas Game and Fish Commission to speculate the blackbirds might have been killed by lightning, high-altitude hail or possibly even fireworks.
 The birds were sent to laboratories in Georgia and Wisconsin for necropsies and to determine the cause of death.
 On January 5, the Arkansas Game and Fish Commission confirmed that the incident was caused by a resident setting off professional-grade fireworks, startling the birds into a panic flight.

 On New Year's Eve 2011, a few hours before entering into 2012, blackbirds again were reported to be falling to the ground in Beebe.
 Several hundred had plunged to their deaths according to the local television station KATV which also reported that its radar had shown a "large mass" over the town.
+A later report estimated the count as high as 5,000 dead birds.